The Service, Sacrifices, and Bravery of Women in Wartime

 Women in the north joined “ladies’ aid” societies by the thousands, preparing packages for soldiers and gathering medical supplies.
 They also hosted large-scale fundraisers on behalf of the troops and filled roles that later became careers long past the war’s end.

 Women also took to politics at this time.
-Abolitionists like Elizabeth Cady Stanton and Susan B. Anthony were part of a group committed to gaining 40,000 signatures, demanding that the government commit to the complete emancipation of slaves.
+Abolitionists like Elizabeth Cady Stanton and Susan B. Anthony were part of a group committed to gaining 40,000 signatures, demanding that the government commit to the complete emancipation of people that were enslaved.
 Women of color in New York City and Philadelphia also worked for United States Colored Troops, protesting the segregation of streetcars in their cities.

 During this chapter of war, military hospital relied heavily on women.
 Some 20,000 women on both sides assisted both in military hospitals and on the battlefield, though few came with formal medical training.
 This role was more common in the south for black women, as Southern societal norms dictated that this position was not fit for white women.